owengx/prework-study-guide/README.md

 ## Description

- The project was created as a tool for students to utilize as a study guide throughout the course.Students now have an organized way to study while understanding the development of the tool being utilzed.
+ The project was created as a tool for students to use as a study guide throughout the course.
+Students now have an organized way to study while understanding the development of the tool being utilized.
 My motivation for this project was to learn the basics to what I will be studying and apply the knowledge recieved into a real world application such as a study guide tool.Through this project I've learned how to create a Github Repo, the Github workflow, how to setup HTML and create/link CSS files as well as how to incorporate array and for loops into a javascript file

 ## Installation